luminarynerds/vericard-scan-pro/ARCHITECTURE.md

 ## 🏗️ System Architecture

 VeriCard Scan Pro is built as a modern web application using a local-first architecture that prioritizes user privacy and offline functionality.
+The project has been cleaned up to focus on web-only implementation, removing mobile components and unnecessary complexity.

 ```mermaid
 graph TB